jessicafloreso/Tic-Tac-Toe-with-React.js/README.md

 # Tic-Tac-Toe-with-React.js

-Make sure to navigate to the folder wjwuw8 (inser this comand on terminal: cd wjwuw8).
+Make sure to navigate to the folder wjwuw8 (insert this comand on terminal: cd wjwuw8).

 To ensure that dependencies are configured, run the command: npm install